 Tobacco and cigarette company Altria Group estimated nearly 14 million nicotine e-cigarette users in the United States earlier this summer.
 Another study found last year that more than half of American adult e-cigarette users are under 35 years old, stoking concerns about vaping among young people.

 Studies showing vaping’s growing popularity among teens sparked particular worry last year.
-About 37 percent of 12th-graders reported vaping over the past year in one government-funded U.S. survey released in December — nearly a 10 percentage-point increase from 2017.
-Past-month nicotine vaping rates among the high school seniors doubled, and younger students also reported higher use; marijuana vaping rose, too.
+About 37 percent of 12th-graders in the United States reported vaping over the past year in one government-funded survey released in December — nearly a 10 percentage-point increase from 2017.
+Nicotine vaping rates among high school seniors doubled in the past month, and younger students also reported higher use; marijuana vaping rose, too.
 A CDC report found last year that e-cigarettes were the most popular product among the nearly 5 million high school and middle school students who used tobacco within a 30-day period.